hanc2006/ShmoopySoft-Hello-World/README.md

 # ShmoopySoft Hello World

-A Visual Studio 2019 project written in C# for our first GitHub repository :-)
+A Visual Studio 2019 console application project written in C# for our first GitHub repository :-)

 ### Running